EmileDerain/Development-SMENI/README.md

 3. Run `npm install` in the three folders: `backend`, `SMENI` and `smeni-web`
 4. Run `runLocal.bat` in the root folder to launch the database (the first time you run the script, use a terminal as an administrator to allow the writing of necessary environment variables.
-Then, for the variables to take effect, simply close all terminals and re-run the script.) or run `run.bat` in the root folder to launch the container and the database
+Then, for the variables to take effect, simply close all terminals and re-run the script.) or run `run.bat` in the root folder to launch the backend and the database (it's not working)
 5. Run `npm run android` in the `SMENI` folder to use the mobile app
 6. Run `npm start` in the `smeni-web` folder to use the web app